ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 but in both cases Vim or Neovim must run a *server* that listens for and processes requests from other programs (such as a PDF reader).

 In this article and in the Vim and VimTeX documentation you will hear talk about a server---what we are referring to is the server Vim/Neovim must run to communicate with a PDF reader.
-Remembering that an RPC protocol and client-server model are required under the hood may help clarify your mental image of inverse search.

-### Ensure you have a clientserver-enabled Vim {#vim-clientserver}
+### Vim users: ensure you have a clientserver-enabled Vim {#vim-clientserver}

 *Neovim, gVim, and MacVim come with client-server functionality by default; if you use any of these programs, lucky you.
 You can [skip to the next section.](#zathura)*

 If you use terminal Vim, run `vim --version`.
 If the output includes `+clientserver`, your Vim version is compiled with client-server functionality and ~~can~~ might be able to perform inverse search---see the [macOS caveat below](#caveat-macvim).
-If the output includes `-clientserver`, your Vim version does not have client-server functionality.
+If the output instead includes `-clientserver`, your Vim version does not have client-server functionality.
 You will need to install a new version of Vim to use inverse search.
-Getting a `+clientserver` version of terminal Vim is easy on Linux and beyond the scope of this article on macOS:
+Getting a `+clientserver` version of terminal Vim is easy on Linux but beyond the scope of this article on macOS:

 - **On Linux:** Use your package manager of choice to install `gvim`, which will include both the GUI program gVim *and* a regular command-line version of Vim compiled with client-server functionality---you will be able to keep using regular terminal `vim` as usual.
   After installing `gvim`, check the output of `vim --version` again;